top of page

 Therefore, if you’re unsure how the mealworms died, it’s best to throw them away.

 The safer way to feed dead mealworms is to purchase properly prepared dried ones.
-However, you should only feed these types of food as an emergency supplement only.
-Feeding them dried mealworms regularly could cause them to become ill not getting enough nutrients each day.
+However, you should only feed these types of food as an emergency supplement.
+Feeding them dried mealworms regularly could cause them to become ill or not get enough nutrients each day.

 Can Chameleons Eat Freeze-dried Mealworms

 Chameleons can be fed freeze-dried mealworms, but only as emergency food.
-This meaning you have no live foods to feed them.
+This means you have no live foods to feed them.

 Always make sure they are of the highest quality.
-Feeding dried mealworms to your pet chameleons could contain parasites and other dangerous pathogens.
+Feeding dried mealworms to your pet chameleons could expose them to parasites and other dangerous pathogens.
 These can cause your chameleon to become sick and even die.
-Chameleons are good at hiding their illness and some owners will not notice anything wrong until it’s too late.
+Chameleons are good at hiding their illness, and some owners will not notice anything wrong until it’s too late.

 How Many Mealworms To Feed A Chameleon

-For baby chameleons, they should be feed as many mealworms as they can eat.
-They need all the proteins and other nutrition they can get to help them grow.
-Baby chameleons grow very quickly and most species will reach their adult size by 8 months.
+Baby chameleons should be fed as many mealworms as they can eat.
+They need all the proteins and other nutrients they can get to help them grow.
+Baby chameleons grow very quickly, and most species will reach their adult size by 8 months.

 The size of the mealworms to feed baby chameleons should be the smallest size possible.
 As a general rule, the mealworms should never be larger than their eyes.
 Any size larger could cause the baby chameleons to choke.

-For adult chameleons, they should be feed medium or large-sized mealworms.
+For adult chameleons, they should be fed medium- or large-sized mealworms.
 At this age, they can be fed 5-6 mealworms at a time.
 After they have finished eating all of the worms, you can add a couple more mealworms to their dish.

 How To Feed Mealworms To Chameleons